codeforamerica/ohana-api/INSTALL.md

 The app automatically sets up users and admins you can sign in with.
 Their username and password are stored in [db/seeds.rb][seeds].

+If you deleted these test users and admins (by running `script/export_prod_db` for example), you can restore them by running `script/users`.

 [seeds]: https://github.com/codeforamerica/ohana-api/blob/master/db/seeds.rb

 The third admin in the seeds file is automatically set as a Super Admin.
 If you